How to Make Sourdough Starter

 Once you have a starter, as long as you feed it periodically it can, theoretically, live forever.

-So I revamped my process for creating a sourdough starter.
-With this new recipe the total amount of flour used is reduced from 30 oz (about 6 cups) down to less than 2 1/2 cups (12 oz).
+So I revamped my process for creating a sourdough starter to dramatically reduce waste.
+With this new recipe, the total amount of flour used is reduced from 30 oz (about 6 cups) down to less than 2 1/2 cups (12 oz).

 The key is to keep the starter very small for the first 6 days of the process.

 On day 7 we begin to bulk up the starter.
-By day 8, which is usually when the starter is active enough for baking, you’ll have a full 12 oz of starter.
+By day 8—usually when a starter is active enough for baking—you’ll have a full 12 oz of 100% hydration starter.
 That’s enough to bake a loaf of bread and use what remains to continue feeding the starter.

-All of my notes and photos for making a starter are still accurate with this smaller starter method.
+All of my notes and photos for making a starter are still accurate with the revised flour amounts.

 Tips for making a successful Sourdough Starter: